Brand Audit Complete Checklist 2025: How Brand Audit Companies Strengthen Business Position

 Step 7: Analyse Internal Brand Alignment

-Strong company culture significantly impacts brand performance.
-Research shows that companies with high employee engagement experience 50% higher engagement and 25% better retention rates over three years.
+Companies with high employee engagement experience 50% higher engagement.
+They see 25% better retention rates over three years.

-Internal assessment should examine, for example:
+Internal assessment should examine:

 Employee understanding of brand values and messaging